jihor/spel-gates-spring-boot/README.md

 Similar to logic gates, which implement Boolean functions, the SpEL Gates implement SpEL expressions.
 These expressions can be changed at runtime, allowing to modify the application flow or change business rules.

-See example in the demo project.
+### Demo project
 Run the DemoApplication and try it out:

 1. Let's try out some greetings:
 ```